prantlf/astrobench-cli/README.md

 [![NPM Downloads](https://nodei.co/npm/astrobench-cli.png?downloads=true&stars=true)](https://www.npmjs.com/package/astrobench-cli)

 Runs benchmarks on web pages written with [@prantlf/astrobench] from the command line using [Puppeteer].
+If you want to generate timeline or comparison charts from the performance results, see [benchart].

 ![astrobench-cli usage screencast](doc/astrobench-example.gif)